 Wrapping It Up

-Tactical shooters and hunters alike can find a lot of use from a 1-8x scope.
-Their versatility and ability to perform well at both short range and long range makes this class of scope ideal for the shooter who takes his sport seriously.
+Tactical shooters and hunters alike can benefit from a 1-8x scope.
+Their versatility makes this class ideal for serious sport shooters.

 Any of the best 1-8x scope from this list will serve you well in the field or on the range.